-Devon is from Southern California and is currently a Psychological Science & Criminology/Law double major at the University of California Irvine.
-Devon has been a tutor and tutor mentor for seven years, is a published author, and is in the initial stages of conducting research under the 'Hot Cognition' Social Psychologist Peter H. Ditto.
-He plans to attend law school and is considering various positions in the public sector.
-Devon enjoys hiking, writing, and fencing.
+Devon is from Southern California and is currently a Psychological Science and Criminology Law double major at the University of California Irvine.
+He has been a tutor and tutor mentor for nine years and is an author.
+He recently published his Senior Thesis on Amazon entitled "College Success Through Psychology: Insight from Experts Backed by Science".
+You can down load this book for free on Amazon.
+Devon plans to attend law school and is considering various positions in the public sector.
+He enjoys hiking, writing, metal detecting, cooking and sabre fencing.

 Why I Tutor